aleos-dev/currency-converter/README.md

 ### Servlets
 I try to keep this layes as simple as it can be.
-The validation, payload extraction and response composing take out to filters responsibility.
-It generally call service and handle result in proper way.
+The validation, payload extraction and response composing take out to filter responsibility.
+It generally calls service and handles result in proper way.

 #### BaseServlet:
 `All main servlets extend an abstract BaseServlet, which overrides the default init() method to inject dependencies.`